 To get the most of your holiday and avoid aching legs or worse, injury, make sure you are in tip top condition before you hit the slopes.
 You will find your technique and stamina improve, helping you to get in more runs and really enjoy your holiday.

 Lots of people overlook this and regret it on the second day!
-Start preparing around 2 months before your trip and you’ll notice the difference.
+Start preparing around 2 months before your trip and you’ll really notice the difference.
+Even just a few weeks will help though.

 Here are some resources that we find very useful, from core strength to balance, cardio to flexibility, they give you an all-round approach to your training, and best of all you can do it from home for FREE.
 No excuses.